 Le linguiste s'intéresse à tout ce qui touche à la langue

 - Biological bases of human language: the relations between the communicative abilities of non-human animals and human language; the evolutionary biology of the human language faculty.
-I'm also a charter member of Project Steve.
-As part of the inauguration of a new “Reseau thématique” devoted to “langage et communication” at the University of Geneva, I recently (1 October, 2015) gave a public lecture of “The Place of Human Language in the Animal World.”
+I'm a charter member of Project Steve.
+I have also taught courses on animal communication, and on the evolution of the human language faculty.
+As part of the inauguration of a new “Reseau thématique” devoted to “langage et communication” at the University of Geneva on 1 October, 2015, I gave a public lecture on “The Place of Human Language in the Animal World.”
 The event is available by clicking on the poster below (lecture starts at 10:30 into the file).

 - General Linguistic Theory: Phonetics, Phonology, Morphology, Syntax, Semantics; Historical Linguistics; and the History of Linguistics.